Routers are the most common networking equipment in the world. But, what is a router?

 A Modem mainly takes the data packets from your network and transfers them from Ethernet to electric currents so they can be quickly transferred around the internet, either by cable or satellite.

 Routers And Security

 Routers often act as the first line of security for your network.
-Most routers have firmware installed, which keeps them updated to the latest security threats, and can attempt to detect them before they cause damage.
+Most routers have firmware installed, which keeps them updated on the latest security threats, and can attempt to detect them before they cause damage.

 Some come with built-in firewalls which help detect incoming threats from the internet.

 Most routers that offer WiFi will have built-in security to prevent outsiders from hacking your WiFi signals.